 Phase 1: Activation and Transformation

-Major Role: In Phase I, enzymes initiate the chemical transformation of toxins, making them more reactive and fat-soluble.
+Major Role: In Phase I, enzymes (cytochrome p450) initiate the chemical transformation of toxins, making them more reactive and fat-soluble.
 Downside with the fat-solubility of toxins is that they will be stored in fat tissue if Phase II is not completed.

 Micronutrients Involved: